 Nexstim TMS systems with E-field navigation use an algorithm based on mathematically modelling the human brain as over 40,000 spheres.
 That is over 40,000 individual spheres, rather than one single sphere as in a simple model.
-Multi-sphere modelling can take into account both the shape and the composition of the brain—the effects of the cerebrospinal fluid, grey matter and white matter.
+Multi-sphere modelling can take into account both the shape and the conductivity of the brain.
 The unique multi-sphere model used by Nexstim has been scientifically-validated to accurately determine the location and orientation of the maximum induced E-field in the brain.**

 If the underlying tissue were homogeneous and perfectly spherical, calculating the position of the induced E-field would be relatively straightforward.
 However, the shape of the human head and brain is far from spherical and calculating the location requires sophisticated modelling of tissue geometry.

 Nexstim system displays the location and orientation of the maximum induced E-field in a 3D rendering, built from the patient’s own MRI head scan by the system's computer.
 Importantly, the NBS system uses the individual sphere algorithm to dynamically re-calculate the E-field location and orientation.
 As the operator moves, turns or tilts the coil—even slightly—the system shows the updated location, orientation and E-field data in real time.

 Nexstim TMS Systems are the only commercially-available TMS systems with E-field navigation.